Here is a list of Henry Ford Health System cases – Up News Info Detroit

 Henry Ford says that because they value the privacy of their patients, they are not revealing specific details about individual patients.

-- Total number of Henry Ford Health System patients who tested positive: 6,317.
+- Total number of patients from the Henry Ford Health System who tested positive: 6,523.

 A sign of hope